theforeman/puppetdb_foreman/README.md

 It does the following:

   * Disables hosts on PuppetDB after they are deleted in Foreman.
-  * Proxies the PuppetDB Performance Dashboard for access through Foreman.
   * Compares nodes in PuppetDB to Hosts in Foreman.
   * Creates Hosts in Foreman from PuppetDB facts.